Michael Finnissy

 Michael Peter Finnissy (born 17 March 1946) is an English composer, pianist, and pedagogue.
 An immensely prolific composer, his music is "notable for its dramatic urgency and expressive immediacy".

-Although he rejects the label, he is often regarded as the foremost composer of the New Complexity movement.
+Although he rejects the label, he is often regarded as one of the foremost composers of the New Complexity movement.

 Biography

 Early life

 Michael Finnissy was born at 77 Claverdale Road in Tulse Hill, London at roughly two in the morning on 17 March 1946 to Rita Isolene (née Parsonson) and George Norman Finnissy.
 His father was employed at the London City Council.